RosettaCommons/documentation/rosetta_basics/file_types/constraint-file.md

     Zero in the range of `x0 - tol` to `x0 + tol`.
 Harmonic with width parameter sd outside that range.
 Basically, a HARMONIC potential _(see above)_ split at x0 with a 2*tol length region of zero inserted.

--   ` BOUNDED lb ub sd rswitch tag  `
+-   ` BOUNDED lb ub sd rswitch tag`
-    * Note: Setting `rswitch` to anything other than 0.5 will create a discontinuity in the derivative. `rswitch` and `tag` should not be treated as optional.
+    * Note: Setting `rswitch` to anything other than 0.5 will create a discontinuity in the derivative.
+(If `tag` is not numeric, then `rswitch` may be omitted and will default to 0.5.) `tag` is NOT optional.

     [[/images/form_2.png]]